hindu-comm/mail_stream_indology/2017/07/New_journal_South_As/90__Dominik_Wujastyk.md

 > 3. No processing fee.
 >

-​One would never expect to pay a processing fee except if the article​ is being published OA.
+One would never expect to pay a processing fee except if the article is being published OA.
 And in that case, yes, Brill charges about €2000 per article for CC-BY.
 See the pricing charts here
 <http://www.brill.com/about/open-access/brill-open-authors>.